Aiven-Open/klaw/CONTRIBUTING.md

 ## Guideline commit messages

 We use the [Conventional Commits](https://www.conventionalcommits.org/) specification.
-It helps us to create a helpful and explicit git history.
+It helps to create a meaningful and explicit git history.

 ### ℹ️ Semantic prefixes for commit messages